EfratGranit/nand-2-tetris/README.md

 # nand-2-tetris
-Project solutions for the Nand to Tetris course.
+Project solutions for the Nand to Tetris course by Shimon Schocken and Noam Nisan. (https://www.nand2tetris.org/)

 ## Course
 The best way to understand how a computer works is to built one from scratch.
 And that is exactly what Nand to Tetris course does.
 The course leads students through 12 projects that gradually build a basic hardware platform and a modern software hierarchy.
 Throughout the processes students gain invaluable hands-on knowledge in the following areas: